Tcleary/software-design-lab/templates/journal.md

 *Hour 3: Set up Jekyll.
 Installed it the basic way first and nothing worked, then I found the better and more detailed instructions and got it all up and running
 *Hour 4/5ish: Worked on Python3 The Hard Way, did ex22 which has you write down and list every command so far.
 I found this very useful since I realized I forgot a bunch of things.
 *Hour 5ish?: Worked on a topic modeling project using Mallet, but this time instead of using RStudio to melt and reform the data, I used pandas in python to create the final excel doc.
 Started looking into using Python to model n-grams.

+## Week 6 (2/28 to 3/6)

+Spent time reading about free software and opensource software, looked into what the GNU-GLP license says

+Coding practice:
+*Hour 1-3: Returned to *Learn Python 3*, started excercise 23, eyes glazed over at Unicode, read through the whole thing slowly, sort of understood it.
+Example 24 went fine.
+Hit a lot of trouble with example 25, in the part of working directly in python (rather than a python file).
+Besides typos I hit a "UnboundLocalError" saying that the variable is being referenced before being assigned, even though that part of code is where the variable is being assigned.
+After a long time poking around, I realized I was missing a chunk of code.